software-atelier/issue-tracking-sync/README.md

 From a SyncRequest, an issue is derived and the matching SynchronizationFlow is retrieved from the SynchronizationFlowFactory.
-As described in [syncFlowDefinitions](#syncflowdefinitions), a SynchronizationFlow can define an issue filter, and must define a SynchronizationAction class.
+As described in [syncFlowDefinitions](#syncflowdefinitions), a SynchronizationFlow can define an issue filter, and must define a collection of SynchronizationActions.

-Execution of a flow is delegated to the SynchronizationAction, which:

-1. Loads the source issue along with the key (=unique identifier) mapping.
+1. Load the source issue along with the key (=unique identifier) mapping.
 This step also verifies that the "last updated" timestamp of the synchronization request matches that of the loaded issue (if not, a SynchronizationAbortedException is thrown)
+2. Delegate the data mapping to one or several SynchronizationAction instances, which:
-2. Load all mapped source fields into the Issue object
+    1. Load all mapped source fields into the Issue object
-3. Pass the Issue object to the target client, along with the (nullable) defaults for new issues.
-If the latter are missing and the target client fails to locate a target issue from the key field mapping, a
-   SynchronizationAbortedException is thrown
+    2. Optionally pass the Issue object to the target client, along with the (nullable) defaults for new issues.
+If the latter are missing and the target client fails to locate a target issue from the key field mapping, a SynchronizationAbortedException is thrown